Coderrob/bash-action-template/docs/index.md

 The best way to learn is by doing.
 Start with a simple action, then gradually add complexity as you get comfortable.
 Remember: every expert was once a beginner!

 !!! note "Version Info"
 This documentation is for the latest version.
-Check the [changelog](changelog.md) for recent updates and breaking changes.